 The Location Offset provides an incentive for large budget screen productions to film in Australia.
-It is designed to ensure Australia remains competitive in attracting large budget film and television productions, and is aimed at providing increased opportunities for Australian casts, crew and other screen production service providers to participate in these productions.
+The Australian Government recognises the economic, employment and skills development opportunities large budget screen productions bring to Australia and to Australians working in the screen industry.
+The Location Offset is designed to make sure Australia remains competitive in attracting large budget film and television productions, and is aimed at providing increased opportunities for Australian cast, crew and other screen production service providers that participate in these productions.